Launching a New Fund? Let the Investors Know You’re Outsourcing.

 1. Outsourcing lets you focus on your core competencies.

-You don't have to spend time focusing on areas that not only take time out of your day, but also in areas you lack the relative expertise in.
+By partnering with a third party, you don't have to focus so much on areas that not only take excessive amounts of time out of your day, but also in areas you lack the relative expertise in.

 2. Outsourcing helps you cut costs.